coady/graphique/docs/api.md

 ## Types
 A typed schema is automatically generated from the arrow table and its columns.
 However, advanced usage of tables often creates new columns - or changes the type of existing ones - and therefore falls outside the schema.
-Field which create columns also allow aliasing, otherwise the column is replaced.
+Fields which create columns also allow aliasing, otherwise the column is replaced.

 ### Output
 A column within the schema can be accessed by `Table.columns`.